 The rate monotonic manager provides facilities to implement tasks which execute in a periodic fashion.
+Critically, it also gathers information about the execution of those periods and can provide important statistics to the user which can be used to analyze and tune the application.
 The directives provided by the rate monotonic manager are:

-- rtems_rate_monotonic_create Create a rate monotonic period - rtems_rate_monotonic_ident Get ID of a period - rtems_rate_monotonic_cancel Cancel a period - rtems_rate_monotonic_delete Delete a rate monotonic period - rtems_rate_monotonic_period Conclude current/Start next period - rtems_rate_monotonic_get_status Obtain status information on period
+- rtems_rate_monotonic_create Create a rate monotonic period - rtems_rate_monotonic_ident Get ID of a period - rtems_rate_monotonic_cancel Cancel a period - rtems_rate_monotonic_delete Delete a rate monotonic period - rtems_rate_monotonic_period Conclude current/Start next period - rtems_rate_monotonic_get_status Obtain status from a period - rtems_rate_monotonic_get_statistics Obtain statistics from a period - rtems_rate_monotonic_reset_statistics Reset statistics for a period - rtems_rate_monotonic_reset_all_statistics Reset statistics for all periods - rtems_rate_monotonic_report_statistics Print period statistics report

 The rate monotonic manager provides facilities to manage the execution of periodic tasks.
-This manager was designed to support application designers who utilize the Rate Monotonic Scheduling Algorithm (RMS) to insure that their periodic tasks will meet their deadlines, even under transient overload conditions.
+This manager was designed to support application designers who utilize the Rate Monotonic Scheduling Algorithm (RMS) to ensure that their periodic tasks will meet their deadlines, even under transient overload conditions.
 Although designed for hard real-time systems, the services provided by the rate monotonic manager may be used by any application which requires periodic tasks.